Actual-Chat/actual-chat/docs/Tasks.md

   - Only owners can post
   - Owners must be able to delete other people's messages
   - Allow/disallow reactions from others
+  - Require join to view the content above last N messages
   - Later:
     - Max. voice fragment duration: [0 (Voice is disabled), 10, 30, 1 min., 3 min., 5min., no limit] seconds
     - Pause between voice fragments: [same as above + 10 min., 30 min., 1 hour]